-Writer, photographer and historian Bill Shemorry passed away one year ago today; he was 89 and was described as “one of a kind.”
-He was a newspaperman in Williston for more than 70 years and was witness to a great deal of his city’s history.
+Writer, photographer and historian Bill Shemorry passed away on this date in 2004.
+He was 89 and was described as “one of a kind.”
+He was a newspaperman in Williston for more than 70 years and was witness to a great deal of the city’s history.

 As a child, Shemorry was one of the very first boys to have a paper route in Williston; he delivered both the Williston Herald and the Farmers’ Press.
 He graduated from Williston High School in 1932 and later joined the military.

-Shemorry’s service in World War II wasn’t typical for a North Dakota soldier.
-He was a member of the 164th Signal Corps, and his assignment was to cover the Chinese Theatre of Operations as a photographer.
-He documented, among many other things, the construction of the Burma Road, the first bomb raid by U.S. B-29s on the Japanese mainland, and also covered the Allied supply line that linked China to India.
+During World War II he was a member of the 164th Signal Corps, and his assignment was to cover the Chinese Theatre of Operations as a photographer.
+He covered the Burma Road, the first bomb raid on the Japanese mainland, and the Allied supply line that linked China to India.

 After the war, Shemorry returned to Williston and worked for the Farmers’ Press and Press Graphic.
-Many people consider his most memorable photograph to be one he took on the night of April 4, 1951.
-As luck would have it, he was the only photographer on location when oil was discovered in North Dakota.
+Many people consider his most memorable photograph to be one he took on April 4th, 1951.
+He was the only photographer on location when oil was discovered in North Dakota.
 It was the Clarence Iverson #1 well near Tioga, and he recorded the moment by the light of a huge gas flare.
-That image is now considered an oilfield classic.
+That image is an oilfield classic.

 Shemorry started his own weekly newspaper, the Williston Plains Reporter, in 1953.
 He kept it for 25 years before selling it to the Williston Herald.
-He opened his own photography business after that, but he continued writing columns for the Herald for a good long time.
+He opened his own photography business after that, and he continued writing columns for the Herald.

-Shemorry was passionate about war history and donated a major body of his work to the Carleton Elliott Simensen Military collection at UND.
-Among these materials is a collection of articles called The Adventures of Private Bill, a compilation of stories from the Farmers’ Press, in which Shemorry detailed his wartime exploits from 1943-1946.
+Shemorry was passionate about war history and donated a major body of his work to UND.
+Among these materials is a collection of articles called The Adventures of Private Bill, a compilation of stories from the Farmers’ Press, in which Shemorry detailed his wartime exploits.

-William Shemorry was inducted into the North Dakota Newspaper Hall of Fame in 2002.
+In 2002, William Shemorry was inducted into the North Dakota Newspaper Hall of Fame.

 Sources: Tim Pederson, Williston Daily Herald, April 12, 2004; Associated Press, April 14, 2004; http://www.und.nodak.edu/dept/library/Collections/og1278.html